Running TexturePacker from Commandline

 SET "PATH=C:\Program Files\CodeAndWeb\TexturePacker\bin;%PATH%"

-To add the path permanently, navigate to System Preferences -> Environment Variables in Windows.
-Select the path variable and add C:\Program Files\CodeAndWeb\TexturePacker\bin.
+To add the path permanently on Windows, navigate to Settings -> System -> About -> Advanced system settings -> Environment Variables.
+Select the Path variable and add C:\Program Files\CodeAndWeb\TexturePacker\bin.

 macOS